pombredanne/cornae/_posts/2005-07-07-multi-lingual-websites-a-different-approach.markdown

 ---
 layout: post
 title: Multi-lingual websites — A different approach
 summary: Once upon a time the world was a well defined, less complicated place than it is today.
-The Italians lived on a pasta diet, only Japanese people drank sake and the Friesians only spoke Frysk.
+The Italians lived on a pasta diet, only Japanese people drank sake and the Frisians only spoke Frysk.
 But things have moved on from here.
 avatar: avatar-multi-lingual.png
 ---